Share with your social and professional network

-One of the most important things for any employer to include in their new hire orientation is safety training.
+One of the most important aspects of onboarding for employees is including safety training in their new hire orientation.
 It’s much easier to get employee buy-in for safety initiatives if you treat safety as a priority from the start of their employment journey.

 Don’t wait until day one